Patch4Code/Patch4Code/README.md

 - 🧠 I'm Still learning

-- 📱🎮 Interested in Android App Development and Game Design
+- 📱🎮 Interested in App Development and Game Design

 - 💻 Currently working on a Movie-App